 It makes me feel more secure owning shares in a company if insiders also own shares, thusly more closely aligning our interests.
 So it is good to see that Lancaster Colony insiders have a significant amount of capital invested in the stock.
-Indeed, they have a glittering mountain of wealth invested in it, currently valued at US$1.2b.
+Notably, they have an enormous stake in the company, worth US$1.3b.
 That equates to 28% of the company, making insiders powerful and aligned with other shareholders.
-So it might be my imagination, but I do sense the glimmer of an opportunity.
+Very encouraging.

 Of course, you can do well (sometimes) buying stocks that are not growing earnings and do not have insiders buying shares.
 But as a growth investor I always like to check out companies that do have those features.
 You can access a free list of them here.

 Please note the insider transactions discussed in this article refer to reportable transactions in the relevant jurisdiction

 If you spot an error that warrants correction, please contact the editor at email@example.com.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Thank you for reading.